Notes on Ray Dalio's Principles: Life and Work

 and weaknesses to the surface so we could deal with them forthrightly and

-when faced with the choice between two things you
+2) having happy and satisfied employees.
+Dalio states thatwhen faced with the choice between two things you

 need that are seemingly at odds, go slowly to figure out how you can have